-• In the computation of grade point averages, the following grading system is used:
+In the computation of grade point averages, the following grading system is used:

-Α 97-100 4.0
+А 97-100% 4.0

-A- 92-96 3.67
+A- 92-96% 3.67

-B+ 88-91 3.33
+B+ 88-91% 3.33

-В 84-87 3.0
+В 84-87% 3.0

-B- 80-83 2.67
+B- 80-83% 2.67

-- B- is the minimum acceptable grade for the PA Program didactic phase. - B is the minimum acceptable grade for the PA Program clinical phase. - PA students must maintain a minimum GPA of 3.0 every semester to continue onto the next semester of courses. - PA students must pass all courses to continue onto the next semester of coursework.
+- B- is the minimum acceptable grade for the PA Program didactic phase. - B is the minimum acceptable grade for the PA Program clinical phase. - PA students must maintain a minimum GPA of 3.0 every semester to continue onto

+- the next semester of courses. - PA students must pass all courses to continue onto the next semester of coursework.
 Courses cannot be re-taken.
 All professional didactic courses are prerequisites for clinical rotations.

-F Unofficial Withdrawal (failure to resolve I or X) The grade of F indicates that the student has not obtained any credit for semester's work I Incomplete The grade of I is given to those who have done satisfactory work in a course but have not completed the course requirements because of illness or some other emergency situation.
-The student must submit to the course instructor a written request for the grade I. This grade must be resolved within 1 month after opening of the following semester or the grade will become a permanent F. The I grade will not be figured into the GPA.
-W Withdrew Officially The grade of W will not be figured into the GPA. Х Temporary Delay The grade of X means there is a temporary delay in reporting the final grade.
-The X grade will not be calculated in the GPA.
+F Unofficial Withdrawal (failure to resolve I or X) The grade of F indicates that the student has not obtained any credit for semester's work Х Temporary Delay There is a temporary delay in reporting the final grade.
+The X grade will not be calculated into the GPA.
+I Incomplete The grade of I is given to those who have done satisfactory work in a course but have not completed the course requirements because of illness or some other emergency situation.
+The student must submit to the course instructor a written request for the grade I. This grade must be resolved within 1 month after opening of the following semester or the grade will become a permanent F. The I grade will not be calculated into the GPA.
+W Withdrew Officially The grade of W will not be calculated into the GPA.